-"Not A Paramilitary."
+'Not A Paramilitary.'
 Inside A Washington Militia's Efforts To Go Mainstream

 "They can try to marginalize us as extremists all they want," he said.
 "But we're much more mainstream than they realize."

 That's why Marshall has decided the time is right for his next big move.
-He just announced a run for the state legislature.
+He just announced a run for the state Legislature.

 The militia and the leftists